mrwyndham/pocketbase-stripe/README.md

 ### Configure Pocketbase

 1. Download this package
-1. Run `go mod init myapp && go mod tidy` from a command line in the root of the folder
 1. Run `go run main.go serve` from a command line in the root of the folder
 1. Go to a webbrowser and browse to `http://127.0.0.1:8090/_/` and create new admin account and login
 1. Click `Settings` on the left hand side bar and go to `Import Collections`